fkinos/ffkkinos.com/content/wiki/proofs.md

 Let's remind ourselves of all the things the theorem asks for.

-A set A is a subset of a set B if all elements of A are also in B. We write that as A&sube;B.
+A set A is a subset of a set B if all elements of A are also in B.

 Two sets A and B are said to be disjoint if their intersection is the empty set.
 In other words, they have no elements in common.
-We write that as B and C disjoint or B&cap;C=&empty;.

-An element x is part of the set A if A contains x.
-We write that as x&in;A.
+An element x is part of the set A if A contains x, that's the same to say that x is in A.

 The theorem tells us that A is a subset of C and that B and C are disjoint.
 We can use these facts to our advantage.

-Using our strategy for P&rarr;Q forms, let's assume P to prove Q. In this example, so let's assume that x&in;A to prove that x&notin;B.
+Using our strategy for P implies Q forms, let's assume P to prove Q. So let's assume that x is in A to prove that x not in B.

-We know that x&in;A, but we also know that A&sube;C, so it's fair to conclude that x&in;C as well.
+We know that x is in A, but we also know that A is a subset C, so it's fair to conclude that x is in C as well.

-But wait a second, the theorem says that B and C are disjoint, therefore if x&in;C it cannot possibly be an element of B.
+But wait a second, the theorem says that B and C are disjoint, therefore if x is in C it cannot possibly be an element of B.

 That's really all we need!
 It wasn't that hard, right!

 **Proof**.
-Suppose x&in;A. Since A&sube;C we can conclude that x&in;C. But B and C are disjoint, therefore x cannot possibly be an element of B. X
+Suppose x is in A. Since A is a subset of C we can conclude that x is in C. But B and C are disjoint, therefore x cannot possibly be an element of B. X

 ### Proof By Contrapositive

-When proving some goal of the form &not;Q&rarr;&not;P (not Q implies not P, or if not Q then not P) we can assume &not;Q and use it to prove &not;P.
+When proving some goal of the form not Q implies not P (or if not Q then not P) we can assume not Q and use it to prove not P.

-We can also use this technique on some goal of the form P&rarr;Q since P&rarr;Q and &not;Q&rarr;&not;P are logically equivalent.
+We can also use this technique on some goal of the form P implies Q since P implies Q and not Q implies not P are logically equivalent.

 Let's see this in action with the following example.

 **Theorem**.
 Let a, b, and c be real numbers and a > b.
-If ac&le;bc, then c&le;0.
+If ac<=bc, then c<=0.

 *Scratch Work*

-We will prove using the contrapositive, which means that we are going to assume &not;Q to prove &not;P.
+We will prove using the contrapositive, which means that we are going to assume not Q to prove not P.

-In this case Q is c&le;0 so &not;Q is c>0, and P is ac&le;bc so &not;P is ac>bc.
+In this case Q is c<=0 so not Q is c>0, and P is ac<=bc so not P is ac>bc.
 Thus, if c>0, then ac>bc.
-But look, this has the form P&rarr;Q, so we can assume P and use it to prove Q!
+But look, this has the form P implies Q, so we can assume P and use it to prove Q!
 So let's assume c>0.

 Looking at the theorem again, it tells us that a>b.
 Multiplying both sides by c gets us ac>bc, which is our new goal!

 **Proof**.
 We will prove the contrapositive.
 Suppose c>0.
 Multiplying both sides of the given inequality a>b by c we can conclude that ac>bc.
-Therefore, if ac&le;bc, then c&le;0.
+Therefore, if ac<=bc, then c<=0.
 X

 ### Proof By Contradiction